7 Cheap & Fun Valentine’s Day Date Ideas

 Go Window Shopping

 You can’t beat online shopping for convenience, but it’s certainly not a date night activity.
-But real-life window shopping is.
+But real-life window shopping is a fun date.
 When was the last time you spent time strolling and daydreaming without spending any money?
 Leave the credit cards at home and head to an outdoor shopping area for a few hours of window shopping (and some people watching, too).
 It’s fun, free and you’ll be able to take note of future gift ideas for your partner.

 Have a Retro Game Night